 12. Plan Your Meals

 When you are hungry and irritable, you are more apt to get your hands on whatever food is nearby, or might even find yourself heading into a fast food place.
 Planning your meals ahead of time will help save you money and time!
 Choose healthy recipes and write out a grocery list .
 This will prevent you from purchasing additional food items that may end up going to waste.
 Don't have time to cook?
 Consider using an Instant Pot (pressure cooker that speeds up the cooking time) or a Crock-Pot (allows your food to cook throughout the day when you are at work).

 13. Make Smoothies

 Are you consuming at least 5 servings of fruits and vegetables each day?
 Smoothies are an excellent way to get in those extra servings!
 Try experimenting with different ingredients.
-I recommend a cup of vegetables (spinach and avocado are my favorite), small frozen banana, 1/2 cup other frozen fruit, 1-2 Tbsp nut butter, 1 Tbsp of chia seed , hemp seed, or flax seed, and a cup of oat milk or coconut water.
+I recommend a cup of vegetables (spinach and avocado are my favorite), small frozen banana, ½ cup other frozen fruit, 1-2 tablespoon nut butter, 1 tablespoon of chia seed , hemp seed, or flax seed, and a cup of oat milk or coconut water.
 What is YOUR favorite combination?
-I’d love to hear.
+I'd love to hear.
 Leave a comment at the end of this post!

 14. Discover Ancient Grains